pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

   - Compiles and installs niftyreg from source
   - Does not include a FreeSurfer License key (hence the `nl` suffix on the container tag)

-Instead of building FreeSurfer from source, Neurodocker can also be used to create containers with a released version of FreeSurfer, however the latest release of FreeSurfer (v7.2) does not include the pre-requisites to easily create and run the infant pipeline.
+Instead of building FreeSurfer from source, Neurodocker can also be used to create containers with a released version of FreeSurfer, however the latest release of FreeSurfer (v7.2) does not include the pre-requisites to easily create and run the infant pipeline via neurodocker.

 Other possible use cases for creating FreeSurfer containers from source are described in the [neurodocker pull request](https://github.com/ReproNim/neurodocker/pull/445)